kevinctofel/excellent_stream/src/posts/Logging out of Chromebooks.md

 ---
 title: Logging out of Chromebooks for a while
 description: It's time to log out.
 I'll be putting the AboutChromebooks blog on hiatus for bit.
 Possibly for good.
-Here's why and what's next.
+Here's what's next.
 date: 2024-01-28
 ---
 It's time to log out.
 I'll be putting the [AboutChromebooks blog](www.aboutchromebooks.com) on hiatus for bit.
 Possibly for good.
 I've already mentioned [the financial challenges](https://myconscious.stream/blog/Revenue-retrospect-5-years-of-indie-blogging/) that led me to this decision and frankly, the month of January only continues the worsening trend.

-Although it will cost me around $25 per month for hosting, I'll leave the site up and running.
+Although it will cost me around $25 per month for hosting, I'll leave the site up and running for a bit.
 There is still value there for those interested in Chromebooks and ChromeOS.
 However, I'll likely shutter the comments.
 I don't need reminding that the site couldn't survive.

 ## So what's next?